edwardkerry/checkout/README.md

     `co.scan('004')` => RuntimeError: Unknown item code

-- Calculate total
+- When ready, calculate the total

   `co.total` => £54.25

 ## System Design

 The system is made up of five classes
 * `Item`
   - Item instances represent products to be sold in the marketplace.
-  - new Items take a code, a name and a price.
+  - New Items take a code, a name and a price.
   - In lieu of a database, items are currently stored in an array held as a class variable `catalogue`.